denven/tinyapp/README.md

     - "Update" longURL is not allowed
     - However, access the longURL from shortURL link is always allowed.

-### LongURL Access from shortURL is not limited via http://localhost:8080/u/i3BoGr from Address bar.
+### LongURL Access
-  - The actual longURL can be visted from a valid shortURL(exists in **URL Database**) from the address bar.
-  * eg: http://localhost:8080/u/i3BoGr will be redirected to https://www.goole.ca as this shortURL is created and stored by some user in our database.
+  - The actual LongURL access from A VALID shortURL(exists in **URL Database**) is **NOT** limited via THE form of http://localhost:8080/u/xxxxxx from Address bar. eg: http://localhost:8080/u/i3BoGr will be redirected to https://www.goole.ca as this shortURL is created and stored by some user in our database.

 ## Technical issue Note: